Skip to main content

 Check:

-• .plugin/plugin.json exists and is valid JSON
+• .plugin/plugin.json or .claude-plugin/plugin.json exists and is valid JSON

 • Plugin path is correct